PromethiumL/JustChord/update_logs.md

 ## Just Chord!
+1.1.4
+- Added configuration classes for `chordwindow` and `staffwindow`

+## Just Chord!
 1.1.3
-- Introduced `dataclass` for easier confguration modification.
+- Introduced `dataclass` for easier configuration modification.
 This requires python 3.7 or higher versions.

 ## Just Chord!
 1.1.2
-- Added default midi playback when using mouse on keyboardwidget
+- Added default midi playback when using mouse on `keyboardwidget`

 ## Just Chord!
 1.1.1
 - Fixed path problem for `pyinstaller`